How To Get Rid Of Blackheads – 13 Ways

 Make a lotion with equal quantities of lime juice, almond oil and glycerin and apply on the face.
 This will not only make cure blackheads but also spots of different colours on the skin, lemon juice is also one of the popular best ways to get rid of blackheads.

-- Warm a little honey and apply on the area of blackheads.
+- Warm a little honey and apply it to the area of blackheads.

 - Remove and wash your face after 10-15 minutes.